 The patterns of DNA methylation change throughout your life.
 The process occurs the most during the stages of early development and later life.

-A 2015 review found that DNA methylation patterns are constantly changing during fetal development.
+A found that DNA methylation patterns are constantly changing during fetal development.
 This allows all of the body’s organs and tissue to form properly.

 DNA methylation and diet